You are here

 How to request a FirstNet deployable

 Public safety agencies on FirstNet don’t have to make the hard decision between staying connected and budget concerns when using FirstNet’s deployables.
 Subscribers can request deployables without worrying about incurring extra costs or who will pay for them.
-To request a deployable asset, subscribing agencies should call FirstNet Customer Care at 1-800-574-7000 or your FirstNet Solutions Consultant.
+To request a deployable asset, subscribing agencies should use the online request tool in FirstNet Central or call FirstNet Customer Care at 1-800-574-7000.

 Public safety identified need for deployables